Doqutor/doqutor-core/infra/README.md

 $ cdk destroy "your-stack-name"
 ```

-Due to some issues with cdk, complete implementation of one of our IRs requires running a python script after deploying.
-See the incident-response folder.
+Complete implementation of one of our IRs requires running a python script after deploying.
+See "Generate honeyrecords" in the [incident-response readme](../incident-response).

 -------